silicon-melbourne/docs/src/01_about/02_mission_and_principles.md

 Our mission is to build a vibrant, connected, and resilient Melbourne Technology community.

-We'll do that by enabling low-friction, low-cost connection free of corporate interests, and give back to the community in a manner that supports those in it.
+We'll do that by enabling low-friction connection free of corporate interests, and give back to the community in a manner that supports those in it.

 ## Principles